 The Yealink T54W is our recommended workhorse phone with LCD key labelling and pagination, making it easy for users to transfer calls to colleagues – while knowing who’s free to take the call.

 Yealink also provides a DECT cordless range of phones that are useful in homes, workshops or factories, where phone extensions need to be mobile.

 6) What are the most common problems with VoIP?

 If your VoIP vendor has not taken network design factors into consideration, then it is very likely that you’ll experience poor call quality due to the phone calls ‘fighting’ data on your network.
 VoIP calls don’t take much bandwidth, but data downloads and file transfers do!
 Call quality issues are most likely to show when there is a combination of a high number of calls, and a lot of data flow on your network.

 Some VoIP system vendors ship phones for self-install.
 Contrary to what they might say, installing a reliable VoIP system is usually not that simple!
-Foxhall’s Engineers will always attend site to carry out the install of your phone system to make sure it is connected and configured correctly.
-We will also provide basic user-guides and provide training to users – especially highlighting advantages & differences between the new system and the old PBX we are replacing.
+Foxhall’s Engineers will always attend site to carry out the installation of your phone system to make sure it is connected and configured correctly.
+We will also provide basic user guides and provide training to users – especially highlighting the advantages & differences between the new system and the old PBX we are replacing.

 7) What happens to the phones if the Internet or power goes down?

 There are various options to cover loss of power or Internet at your office.